rf-peixoto/bitcrawler/README.md

 # Bitcrawler
-Bitcrawler is a simple blockchain explorer via terminal.
+Bitcrawler is a simple bitcoin blockchain (mainnet) explorer via terminal.
 It allows you to analyze the transactions of a wallet, follow the inputs and outputs, dump a chain of outputs to your current wallet.

 ## Features